daewoooo/SVbyEye/README.md

 <!-- badges: end -->

 ===================================================================================\
-R Package to visualize alignments between two or multiple genome sequences.
+R Package to visualize alignments between two or multiple DNA sequences.

 Author: David Porubsky

 ## Installation

 ### Development version from Github
 To install the development version from Github, follow the steps given below.
-The installation has only been tested on Ubuntu system, if you need to install on Windows or Mac additional steps might be necessary (e.g. installation of Rtools from https://cran.r-project.org/bin/windows/Rtools/)
+The installation has only been tested on Linux (Ubuntu) system, if you need to install on Windows or Mac additional steps might be necessary.

 1. Install a recent version of R (>=4.2) from https://www.r-project.org/\
    Under Linux make sure current version of r-base & r-base-dev is installed.\
-   Under Windows it is recommended to install recent version of Rtools from https://cran.r-project.org/bin/windows/Rtools/rtools40.html\
+   Under Windows it is recommended to install recent version of Rtools from https://cran.r-project.org/bin/windows/Rtools/\
 2. Optional: For ease of use, install Rstudio from https://www.rstudio.com/
 3. Open R or RStudio and execute the following lines one by one (Please ensure that you have writing permissions to install packages):